 When I first decided to get on board with the green smoothie crowd I was quite prepared to hold my nose and drink it down in the interests of improved health and giving my immune system the boost it needs.
 You do what you have to do right?
 I was shocked to find how delicious they are, it wasn’t just OK, it was YUM!

-I know some of you are looking at me all sceptical but I’m no fitness guru.
-Believe me I’m so not.
-I love my sweet treats and don’t skimp on the sauce.
-Moderation doesn’t come naturally so being able to get a good portion of my 5+2 vegetables and fruit in at breakfast time gives me a head start on my nutrition for the day if things go off track later on as they tend to do.
+I know some of you are looking at me all sceptical but as you know, I’m no fitness guru!
+I love my sweet treats and I don’t skimp on the sauce.
+Moderation doesn’t come naturally so being able to get a good portion of my 5+2 vegetables and fruit in at breakfast time gives me a head start on my nutrition for the day if things go badly off track later on as they tend to do.

-I also went online, talked to everyone and flipped through piles of old magazines when I got home working out what I could put into them.
-Turns out though that in reality I’ve been very simple about it.
-I’m practical and have limited fridge space, I want a breakfast I can make quickly and I want to use fruit at its prime.
+I’m practical and have limited fridge space, I want to make breakfast quickly and use the delicious local fruit while it is at its prime.
 That means I tend to use the same liquid base once I’ve opened it until it’s gone and whatever fruit is calling out to be used first ends up in the blender although I do like to combine a few fruits when I can.

 How to make a green smoothie

 The fluid.
 I’ve used almond and coconut milk but I really like to use 3/4 cup of coconut water.
-I avoid dairy but depending on what I have available I’ve used different types of juice, soy or nut milk would work well and you could even use water if you want.
-The taste really comes from the fruit and herbs.
+I avoid dairy but depending on what I have available I’ve used different types of juice, soy or nut milk, they all work well.
+You can even use water if you want, the flavour really comes from the fruit and herbs.

 The thickening.
-I almost always use half a banana, they taste good, give a good texture and are a great source of potassium, vitamins B6 and C. I know some people won’t use them because they are higher calorie than some other fruit but my objective is health not weight and I think the nutritional benefits and how filling it makes breakfast are worth it.
-If bananas are a really good price I’ll buy several bunches and peel and chop them into small single serve bags or containers, add a little lime or lemon juice to stop it browning and freeze it.
-I think I prefer them frozen as we come into summer as it makes the smoothie colder.
+I almost always use half a banana, they taste good, give a good texture and are a great source of potassium, vitamins B6 and C. I know some people won’t use them because they are higher calorie than some other fruit but my objective is health rather than weight management and I think the nutritional benefits and how filling it makes breakfast are worth it.

 The fruit.
 I mix up a lot fruit and will continue to try all sorts of new things as they come into season.
-Pineapple, pawpaw, apricots, melon, berries and apricots work well.
-I like the tropical fruit best as it’s grown locally, fresh and full of flavour but that’s just personal preference and quite handy given thats the climate I live in.
-Yellow and orange fruit also keep the smoothie a nice bright green colour.
-Once you add reds and purples it can turn a bit more brown but it still taste really good.
+Pineapple, pawpaw, mango and melon work well.
+Living in Queensland I like the tropical fruit best as it’s grown locally, fresh and full of flavour but that’s just my personal preference.

 Benefits of Green Smoothies

 My reason for trying the smoothies despite my reservations about the flavour of blended spinach so early in the morning was my health.
 I’ve been battling chronic health issues and some less than desirable side effects of the medication crippling my immune system for some time.
-In the fast paced society we live in though whose immune system doesn’t need a bit of a boost now and again.
+In the fast paced society we live in though many of our immune systems need a bit of a boost now.

 My next experiment is going to be looking for some ice block moulds so I can try out a few of the fresher combinations as a treat to cool me down on a summers afternoon while still keeping it healthy.
 I love the look of these ones by Zuko from Kitchenware Direct and the speed freeze should lock in the goodness but not sure I can justify the price so I’m still looking at other alternatives too.
 Do you have any suggestions?